 Note, if you receive any mailing that was not intended for you (i.e. it has someone else’s name on it), follow the instructions on our website page regarding mailings.
 That page also contains information for explaining what we do and do not send voters in the mail, so it is also the page to visit for information if you received something you believe came from us that is not listed above.

 No, you may not.
+There is no means for a registrant to arbitrarily declare themselves exempt from public records laws.
 Only individuals who have been given a court order mandating that their address be protected information are given ‘confidential’ voter status (N.C.G.S.
 163-82.10(e); derived from N.C.G.S.
 Chpt.
 15C).

 A ‘voting system’ is a set of machines, procedures, materials, etc that collectively encompass a complete means with which to record votes and tally results for an election.

-It is worth noting that version 126.96.36.199 of this system, in its entirety, encompasses more devices than are actually used in North Carolina, and more than are used in Alamance County.
-Additionally, only some of the devices contained therein are certified for use in North Carolina.
+It is worth noting that version 188.8.131.52 of this system, in its entirety, encompasses more devices than are actually certified for use in North Carolina, and more than are used in Alamance County.
+Which devices are certified in North Carolina can be found at the State Board of Elections’ website.

 Alamance County uses a setup consisting of DS200 Precinct Tabulators for tabulating precinct and One Stop Early Voting results, the DS850 Central Count Tabulator for tabulating Absentee by Mail and Provisional results, and the ExpressVote Ballot Marking Device for all voting during One Stop Early Voting as well as an ADA-compliant voting option on Election Day.